LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

 The DN is made up of three parts separated by commas.
 Each part of the DN is called a "relative distinguished name" (RDN) and must be unique for all entries at that level.
-The RDN functions much like a primary key and includes one or more name/value pairs which uniquely identify the element from all of its siblings.
+The RDN functions much like a primary key and includes one or more name/value pairs that uniquely identify the element from all of its siblings.

 The attributes of each entry make up the data of the entry.
-Every entry will have an "objectClass" which tells what kind of entry it is.
-The remainder of the attributes will be determined by the type of directory that is being searched, but may include first name, last name, email address, phone number, etc. The attributes are often named with one- or two-character abbreviations like "cn" for combined name, "ln" for last name, "fn" for first name, or "ou" for operational unit.
+Every entry will have an "objectClass" that tells what kind of entry it is.
+The remainder of the attributes will be determined by the type of directory that is being searched, but may include first name, last name, email address, phone number, etc. The attributes are often named with one or two-character abbreviations like "cn" for combined name, "ln" for last name, "fn" for first name, or "ou" for operational unit.
 Attributes might also have longer names like "email", "telephonenumber", etc.